material-admin/doc-material-components/docs/ios-button-example.md

 The `MDCButtons` component provides a complete implementation of Material Design’s button component.

-Before using the `MDCButtons` component to implements its variants you must install.
-In your source files import the component, and then apply your theme:
+Before using the `MDCButtons` component to implement its variants you must install the component.
+Then you must import the component into your source files:
  1. Install `MDCButtons`
      * Use CocoaPods to install `MDCButtons`
        1. Add the following to your `Podfile`: